danielsannait/physpkgs/README.md

 # ```physpkgs```: LaTeX packages for physics
-Collection of Latex packaged fot a document written in english or italian with LaTeX where physics/maths notation is needed.
+Collection of LaTeX packages for a document written in english or italian with LaTeX where physics/maths notation is needed.
 It is compatible with the ```sapthesis``` class.

 ## Usage